trustcrypto/apps.onlykey.io/README.md

 Firmware only answers the web app from origins compiled into it (`webcryptcheck()`, `fido2/device.cpp`).
 Newer firmware trusts both sites;
 v3.0.4 and earlier trust only apps.crp.to.
-After the handshake each site reads the firmware version and sends a key to the site that serves it.
+After the handshake each site reads the firmware version and establishes a session key with the site.
-When a key does not answer here at all - which is what an older key looks like - the page links to apps.crp.to rather than redirecting, because no key at all looks the same.

 ## Rebuilding